 Mohajir’s 2021 presentation to the UCF Board of Trustees of a vision and action plan for the future of the Knights’ football campus proved to be a noteworthy precursor to the Big 12 announcement.
 That vision, now known as Mission XII, includes significant proposed new elements that will enhance the Knights’ ability to compete for football championships and benefit student-athletes and coaches in areas including injury care and prevention, hydrotherapy, recreation and premium seating.
 The campus will include creation of Nicholson Plaza, a football “town square” outside the southwest corner of the football stadium, with the highlight of that location to be McNamara Cove with a recovery river.
 That will be accomplished by moving one existing football practice field (west field) to the other side of the second (east field), creating additional space for Nicholson Plaza.

-In total, UCF has invested over $26 million in facility upgrades across all sports during Mohajir’s tenure, including enhancements to FBC Mortgage Stadium and the groundbreaking on the new Roth Tower, set for completion in 2026.
+In total, UCF has invested over $26 million in facility upgrades across all sports during Mohajir’s tenure, including enhancements to Acrisure Bounce House and the groundbreaking on the new Roth Tower, set for completion in 2026.

 On-Field Success

-UCF Athletics has flourished under Mohajir with 14 American Athletic Conference championships between 2021-2023, equaling the previous five-year total.
-Since joining the Big 12, the Knights have recorded two Big 12 championships in women's tennis and rowing, and a Sun Belt title in men's soccer.
-Teams have made 27 NCAA Championship team appearances, with highlights including a Sweet 16 run in men’s soccer, an NCAA Super Regional in softball, and the Knights’ first No. 1 national ranking in men’s soccer in 2023.
+UCF Athletics has flourished under Mohajir with 20 conference championships, including 14 American Athletic Conference championships between 2021-2023, which equaled the previous five-year total.
+Since joining the Big 12, the Knights have recorded four Big 12 championships, two each in women’s tennis and rowing, and a Sun Belt title in men’s soccer.
+UCF teams have made 34 NCAA Championship team appearances since 2021, including a Sweet 16 run in men’s soccer, two NCAA Super Regional appearances in softball and men’s tennis, and the Knights’ first No. 1 national ranking in men’s soccer in 2023.
 The UCF Cheerleading team also claimed its fourth national title in 2024.

 Five days after his appointment as UCF Athletic Director, Mohajir hired Gus Malzahn, who had previously led Auburn to the Bowl Championship Series title game following the 2013 season.
 In his first season at UCF in 2021, Malzahn’s squad sizzled down the stretch, winning six of its final seven games and securing a 9-4 record, capped by a Gasparilla Bowl victory over Florida.
-UCF continued its success in 2022 with another nine-win season, an appearance in the American Athletic Conference Championship Game—its first appearance since 2018—and its seventh consecutive postseason invitation, this time to the Military Bowl.
-In 2023, UCF once again earned a spot in the Gasparilla Bowl, extending its streak to eight consecutive seasons with a bowl appearance.
+UCF continued its success in 2022 with another nine-win season, an appearance in the American Athletic Conference Championship Game, its first appearance since 2018, and its seventh consecutive postseason invitation, this time to the Military Bowl.
+In 2023, the first season in the Big 12, UCF once again earned a spot in the Gasparilla Bowl, extending its streak to eight consecutive seasons with a bowl appearance.

 Following Malzahn’s departure at the end of the 2024 season, Mohajir conducted an exhaustive and comprehensive search for UCF’s next head coach.
 After interviewing several top candidates, he selected Scott Frost, one of the most successful coaches in UCF history, who was introduced on Dec.
 8, 2024.
 Frost previously served as UCF’s head coach from 2016-17 where he led the Knights to an undefeated season in 2017, an American Conference Championship and a Peach Bowl victory over Auburn before leaving to take the head coaching job at Nebraska.

-• UCF postseason participation across football, men’s basketball and baseball among Big 12 peers
+- UCF postseason participation across football, men’s basketball and baseball after its first season in the Big 12 conference in 2023-24

 During his more than eight years at Arkansas State, Mohajir achieved a series of significant accomplishments.
 He spearheaded record-breaking fundraising efforts, oversaw major facility upgrades, and nearly tripled the athletics budget, contributing to unprecedented success both academically and competitively.
 Under his leadership, the football team won four Sun Belt championships and played in a bowl game every year.